vitaly-t/manakin/README.md

 Throw in some red and yellow to your console with the minimum of code -

-patches `console.error` and `console.warn` to use red and yellow colors.
+it patches `console.error` and `console.warn` to use red and yellow colors.